Your money is safe with us.

 Other account types, such as trusts or retirement accounts, qualify for additional coverage.

-How is LMCU different than the banks who closed last week?
+How is LMCU different than the banks that were closed mid-March?

 At an institutional level, an overwhelming majority of deposits held with LMCU are fully insured with the NCUA.
 In contrast, approximately 90 percent of SVB's deposits were not insured.